-Riversdale Pool, ca. 1963 (City Archives Photo)
+Riversdale (Avenue H) Swimming Pool, 1955 (City Archives Photo)

 1964 May 9 - Federal-Provincial Municipal Housing Development was officially opened.
 October 16 - Mendel Art Gallery and Civic Conservatory was officially opened by Fred Mendel.

-October 30 - New Fire Hall No. 1 and headquarters opened at 125 Idylwyld Drive terminal passed through the City.
+October 30 - New Fire Hall No. 1 and headquarters opened at 125 Idylwyld Drive South.

-South.
 Old Fire Halls No. 1 and No. 2 were demolished.

-November 14 - The last passenger train to use the CNR's downtown
+November 14 - The last passenger train to use the CNR's downtown terminal passed through the City.